 No environmentally sensitive habitat areas have been identified in the project area.
 However, California brown pelicans (Pelecanus occidentalis), federally-listed as endangered, are year-round "residents" of the harbor area.
 The pelicans are known to rest on structures in the Ventura Harbor and occasionally feed in the area.
-However, sufficient additional resting and feeding areas are available in the vicinity and the species is known to have a high tolerance of human activities.
+However, sufficient additional resting and feeding areas are available in the vicinity.
 This project is not anticipated to adversely impact brown pelican habitat.